Rays vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have been the moneyline favorite 36 total times this season.
-They've finished 28-8 in those games.
+- The Rays have been underdogs in three games this season and have come away with the win two times (66.7%) in those contests.

-- When playing as moneyline favorites with odds of -125 or shorter, Tampa Bay has a 28-6 record (winning 82.4% of its games).
+- Tampa Bay has not been a bigger underdog this season than the +145 moneyline set for this game.

-- The Rays have a 55.6% chance to win this contest based on the moneyline's implied probability.
+- The Rays have an implied victory probability of 40.8% according to the moneyline set by sportsbooks for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.